 Once you’ve cleared a room, you have time to really appreciate the space you’re in and what’s been left behind, including costume pieces and paint jobs for Tyler.
 I took time especially to see the bits and pieces of the owner’s life left behind.

 There were quirks that at first were hard to make habit of, but didn’t pose too much of an issue once you recognized them.
-Two of the biggest issues you’ll face is having to draw your weapon before you attack (two separate buttons, one of them not being made known until after you mash the keyboard a few times), and certain mechanics either being too sensitive, turning tiptoeing over narrow rafters into launching from the ceiling via monkey roll, or not recognizing at all, especially while climbing or transferring to other surfaces.
+Two of the biggest issues you’ll face is having to draw your weapon before you attack (two separate buttons, one of them not being made known until after you mash the keyboard a few times), and certain mechanics either being too sensitive, turning to tiptoe over narrow rafters into launching from the ceiling via monkey roll, or not recognizing at all, especially while climbing or transferring to other surfaces.
 There were instances, too, where the gameplay only recognized the tops of boxes as climbable, so poor Tyler would need to right a box to the upright position before moving on.

 Tyler: Model 005 definitely has the potential for greatness.
 Skipping over a decade powered down, Tyler the miniature robot has lost his memories, family and home as he knew it.
-With an interactive and gorgeous world, lovable characters and an urgency guided by a panicked sense of loss, which drives exploration of your overgrown abandoned home.
+With an interactive and gorgeous world, lovable characters and an urgency guided by a panicked sense of loss, which drives the exploration of your overgrown abandoned home.
 Glaringly obvious gameplay mechanic issues and lack of a finished storyline are major hits to Tyler: Model 005 that prevent it from becoming the epic game it so wants to, and could, be.